TedHusted/awake/awake.md/awake.md

 After the call, Elena uses the Pulse messaging application to send Adrian a text, “Brent is looking into it now.”
 A few minutes later, Adrian reacts with a thumbs up.

-###
+***

 It is the end of a beautiful California day.
 In the automated driver lane, a gray Stratos EV convertible whirs down El Camino Real with its top down.
 Brent is strapped into the safety harness, scrolling on his phone.

-The car’s smooth hum falters for a split second, a stuttering glitch that Brent barely notices as he stares at his phone.
-Just as a curve comes up, the car lurches forward, slamming into the guardrail.
+The car’s smooth hum falters for a split second.
+A stuttering glitch that Brent barely notices as he stares at his phone.
+Just as a curve comes up, the car lurches forward.
+It slams into the guardrail.
 None of the safety features engage.

-Brent drops his phone, face contorted in shock.
+Brent drops his phone.
+His face is contorted in shock.
 The airbag doesn’t deploy.
 The seat harness clicks open.
-Brent’s unprotected body sails into the windshield, shattering the safety glass into a thousand pieces.
+Brent’s unprotected body sails into the windshield.
+The safety glass  shatters into a thousand pieces.

 The other cars slow in unison and swerve smoothly around the car — which is pitched vertically against guardrail.